-Sales negotiation can be a source of dread for salespeople.
-It’s especially painful when a rep thinks they’ve closed a deal and then the prospect surprises them by wanting to “talk about the details.”
+Sales negotiation can be a source of dread for many sales professionals.
+It’s especially painful when a seller thinks they’ve closed a deal and then the prospect surprises them by wanting to “talk about the details.”

-With the right sales negotiation strategy & sales negotiation training, even this part of the sales process can remain warm and result in a win-win outcome for all parties.
+With the right strategy and sales negotiation skills training, even this part of the sales process can remain warm and result in a mutually beneficial outcome for all parties.

-Here are 9 sales negotiation skills your salespeople need to master to avoid price concessions and protect your profit margins.
+Here are 9 real-world negotiation skills your salespeople need to master to avoid price concessions and protect profit margins.

 1. Talk to the Right People

-Nothing is more disheartening than settling on a deal with someone, only to find out they don’t have the final say in the decision-making process.
+Nothing is more disheartening than settling on a deal with a prospect, only to find out they don’t have the final say in the decision-making process.
 Help your sellers reduce the odds of this happening by coaching them how to identify and reach decision makers early in the sales process.
 To do this, make sure you teach your sales team how to identify the 5 characteristics of a qualified prospect.

 2. Establish the Customer’s Pain

 Prospects who understand their own pain will be more motivated to alleviate it, and less likely to push back on price.

-Skilled sales professionals identify a customer’s pain early on in the sales process, bring it to the prospect’s attention, and quantify its financial and emotional cost out loud to the prospect.
+Skilled sales professionals identify a customer’s pain early on in the sales process, bring it to the prospect’s attention, and quantify the financial and emotional cost of that pain point out loud to the prospect.

 3. Build the Relationship

 Buyers are far less likely to “play hardball” when they’re negotiating with someone they view as a trusted partner.

-Teach your sales reps to establish trust and build the relationship early in the sales process to reduce negotiation friction later.
+Teach your sales reps to establish trust and understand customer feel early in the sales process to reduce negotiation friction later.

 4. Quantify the Value

-When a prospective client clearly understands the value of a solution, they are much more likely to be willing to pay what it’s worth.
+When buyer clearly understands the value of your solution, they are much more likely to be willing to pay what it’s worth.